noTxt/CascadeEnergy.github.io/_drafts/yeah-but-can-it-do-ten-million-lines.md

 Responsibilities:

-- Relay the "active send" count between the *Chunk Mediator* and the *Stream Manager*
+- Relay the "active send" count between the *Chunk Manager* and the *Stream Manager*

 **Stream Manager**